So, I think that’s a great question. You know, there are really two main things you need to consider.

 Now, they’re not going to walk throughout the house and take pictures like on an inspection but we still will have people that actually go in the house.

 And then like I mentioned, there can be scheduled quarterly inspections and then the other time that we’re going to be in the house is really during move out.

-Once the tenant moves out, we’re going to go back into the property and look at everything and then make a decision.
-Is this tenant-related damage or is this normal wear and tear?
+Once the resident moves out, we’re going to go back into the property and look at everything and then make a decision.
+Is this resident-related damage or is this normal wear and tear?

-And then we’re going to put together a disposition letter, send it to you, send it to the tenant so that you can see this is what the tenant is responsible for from their security deposit.
+And then we’re going to put together a disposition letter, send it to you, send it to the resident so that you can see this is what the resident is responsible for from their security deposit.

 If anything and this is what is it going to take for the owner for you to have the house rent-ready and back on the market.